Demystifying Serverless Costs on Public Platforms: Bridging Billing, Architecture, and OS Scheduling: Serverless Billing Models and Practices

 The gap between billed and actual resource usage quantifies the degree of inflated billable resources on current serverless platforms.
-Our analysis reveals that, under current models, billable vCPU time exceeds actual CPU usage by a factor of $1.02\times$ (Cloudflare) up to $3.99\times$ (GCP) on average, and billable memory exceeds real memory use by $1.95\times$ (Azure) up to $5.49\times$ (GCP) on average, among which usage-based billing (Cloudflare billable CPU and Azure billable memory) shows the lowest inflation.
+Our analysis reveals that, under current models, billable vCPU time exceeds actual CPU usage by a factor of $1.01\times$ (Cloudflare) up to $3.63\times$ (GCP) on average, and billable memory exceeds real memory use by $1.57\times$ (Azure) up to $4.35\times$ (GCP) on average, among which usage-based billing (Cloudflare billable CPU and Azure billable memory) shows the lowest inflation.
 While differences in unit pricing shift the curve horizontally, these ratios remain the same (we do not compare absolute costs across platforms).
 Also, when mapping Huawei’s reported vCPU and memory allocations to AWS, we choose the larger of the two values to match its proportional vCPU allocation, which makes AWS billable resources slightly higher than Huawei.

 One of the major driving factors of inflated billable resources is allocation-based wall-clock time billing.
-Even AWS with one of the finest billing granularities (i.e., 1\,ms), charges billable vCPUs and memory, $2.62\times$ and $3.67\times$ higher than actual consumption on average.
+Even AWS, with one of the finest billing granularities (i.e., 1\,ms), charges billable vCPUs and memory, $2.49\times$ and $2.72\times$ higher than actual consumption on average.
 Functions rarely consume their full resource allocation~\cite{joosen2023does, mahgoub2022wisefuse}, and wall-clock time includes periods when functions hold resources but remain idle or use little (e.g., blocking on remote API calls). \Cref{fig:relative-usage} illustrates resource usage relative to allocations.
-More than 42\% of requests use less than 50\% of the allotted CPU, and around 88\% of requests use less than half of the allotted memory.
-The scatter plot of CPU and memory utilization shows a Pearson correlation of $0.397$, smaller than the value reported on serverless traces of Huawei private cloud (i.e., $0.6$) in 2023~\cite{joosen2023does}.
-The low correlation indicates that decoupling vCPU and memory configurations is crucial for reducing inflated costs.
-Inflexible allocations force developers to over-provision one resource to satisfy another bottleneck~\cite{Bilal_eurosys23}.
+More than 65\% of requests use less than 50\% of the allotted CPU, and around 76\% of requests use less than half of the allotted memory.
+The scatter plot of CPU and memory utilization shows a Pearson correlation of $0.552$ and a Spearman correlation of 0.565, which is slightly smaller than the value reported on serverless traces of Huawei private cloud (i.e., $0.6$) in 2023~\cite{joosen2023does}.
+The moderate Pearson correlation suggests that the linear relationship is not strong, indicating that decoupling vCPU and memory configurations is crucial for reducing inflated costs.
+Inflexible allocations (e.g., proportional/linear) force developers to over-provision one resource to satisfy another bottleneck~\cite{Bilal_eurosys23, verma2015large}.